F-Br/data-science-framework/README.md

 # Library Structure

-This library is structured into the 3 components of the fynesse framework (template from: https://github.com/lawrennd/fynesse_template) which are used in the assessment notebook to iteratively go through the fynesse framework cycle to answer questions about data and setup more questions.
+This library is structured into the 3 components of the fynesse framework (template from: https://github.com/lawrennd/fynesse_template) which are used in the assessment notebook to iteratively go through the fynesse framework cycle to answer questions about data and setup more questions to answer.

 All functions have docstrings and my code has been commented where appropriate to improve clarity.

 ## Access
 *   Database essentials